Recipes

 GPU requirements

-Structured output with MAX Serve requires GPU access.
+Structured output with MAX requires GPU access.
 For running the app on GPU, ensure your system meets these GPU requirements:

 Quick start

-1. Download the code for this recipe using the magic CLI:
+1. Download the code for this recipe:

 2. Run the server with vision model: